lgp171188/launchpad/lib/lp/bugs/stories/bugtask-searches/xx-filter-by-linked-blueprints.rst

     1 Firefox does not support SVG
      Mozilla Firefox Low New

-Similary, we can search for blueprints that don't have linked blueprints, if we uncheck 'Show bugs with linked blueprints'.
+Similarly, we can search for blueprints that don't have linked blueprints, if we uncheck 'Show bugs with linked blueprints'.

     >>> anon_browser.open(advanced_search_url)